Peer Reviewed Publications

 - Weather Variation, Economic Activity and Structural Transformation in Africa.

-- News shock at the sub-national level: Microlevel evidence from petroleum discovery in Uganda
+- News shock and Spatial Reallocation: Evidence from petroleum discovery in Uganda